YetAnotherSpieskowcy/Carcassonne-Engine/README.md

 ### Linux

-1. Install Go 1.22 either from your distro's package repositories or by following these instructions: https://go.dev/doc/install
+1. Install Go 1.22 either from your distro's package repositories or by following [instructions on Golang's site](https://go.dev/doc/install)

    **Tip:** If you're using Ubuntu 23.10 or lower, Go version in official repositories is going to be too old.
-   You can get the latest version by adding the PPA listed here and installing `golang` package after: https://go.dev/wiki/Ubuntu
+   You can get the latest version by adding [the PPA listed on Go wiki](https://go.dev/wiki/Ubuntu) and installing `golang` package after.
 2. Install `gcc` toolchain from your distro's package repositories (for example, `build-essential` package on Ubuntu).

 ### Windows